w3f/PSPs/psp-1.md

 ## Overview

-ENS in Polkadot just need one part:
+ENS in Polkadot just needs one part:
 - resolver

 The resolver is the state where it manages all domains with addresses.
 Think of it as an Ethereum world state just for the DNS system.